Improving trust in lab automation

 We have clients running LINQ with no issues; however, to claim a 100% run success rate would be misleading.
 So, as much as we focus on building reliable systems and maintaining uptime for our clients, we’ve also put the aforementioned features in place to help people understand when and why errors occur and, more importantly, in-built ways LINQ can overcome these.

-We need tech-scientist relationships to become partnerships, where instruments take on manual, time-consuming elements and people have the data and time they need to research, analyse, and discover.
+We need tech-scientist relationships to become partnerships, where instruments take on manual, time-consuming elements and people have the data and time they need to research, analyze, and discover.

 As developers, we refuse to shy away from the problems that still exist; we need a combined effort between scientists, industry, vendors and automation designers to make adoption not just easier, not just possible, but critical.
 Because to respond to the challenges we’re facing as a population, it is.